tbmalt/tbmalt/docs/source/developer_guide.rst

 When raising exceptions, built-in exception types should be use wherever possible.
 However, custom exceptions are permitted where appropriate.
-Custom exceptions must inherit from the base ``TBMaLTError`` exception or its derivatives and should generally be defined in the ``common/exceptions.py`` module.
+Custom exceptions must inherit from the base ``TbmaltError`` exception or its derivatives and should generally be defined in the ``common/exceptions.py`` module.
 Note that, as per Google style, catch-all excepts are not permitted.